PAL: Saturday, November 21, 2020

 There is one textbook for both courses.
 It includes:

-You can purchase the textbooks at the College of New Caledonia's bookstore, Books and Co. and Save-on-Foods.
+You can purchase the textbooks at the Save-on-Foods.

 Canadian Firearms Law requires that in order to purchase or possess firearms or ammunition a person MUST have a Possession and Acquisition Firearms Licence (PAL) and MUST be a minimum age of 18 years old.

 To obtain a licence for non-restricted firearms (rifles and shotguns) applicants must pass the Canadian Firearms Safety Course (PAL).
 Persons who wish to possess restricted firearms (handguns and rifles) must complete the Canadian Restricted Firearms Safety Course (R-PAL).
 Owning a firearm in Canada is a "privilege" and "not a right".
 In Canada NO ONE is exempt of having a firearms licence except law enforcement or military.

 PAL / RPAL FIREARMS courses have NOTHING to do with HUNTING.
 CORE courses and hunting are a PROVINCIAL ISSUE.

 $150.00 PAL Non-Restricted Firearms Course - 8 hours plus written/practical exams